Senas23/DeployingAppService/README.md

 git commit --allow-empty
 ```
 ## Conclusion
 While this may not be the most elegant solution, I was happy to have solved the problem.
 It was a very good learning excerise and a tangential benefit was that I now had a CI/CD component to the VulnerableAzure project.
 This is an additional area where protections can be applied.
-Hopefully Terraform will add the provisioning functionality to make this process simpler.
+Hopefully, Terraform will add the provisioning functionality to make this process simpler.